milankatira/backend-interview/README.md

 ### description

-- Added postman collection for all api
+- Added postman collection for all API
 - `Service` - 4 API for (CRUD operation)
-- `Order` - 2 API for get all order and add order
+- `Order` - 2 API for getting all orders and adding order
-- archive `84.12% test coverage`
+- archive 84.12% test coverage
-- time take 1.55 hr
+- time takes 1.55 hr

-### make sure you have mongod install in local and working fine i also added .env because we donot have any sercet so..
+### make sure you have MongoDB installed locally and working fine I also added .env because we don't have any secret so.
-### for run this project
+### for running this project
 ``` bash
 nvm use
 ```